Celsius (NASDAQ:CELH) PT Raised to $100.00 at Maxim Group

-Celsius (NASDAQ:CELH – Free Report) had its price objective increased by Maxim Group from $65.00 to $100.00 in a research note released on Friday morning, MarketBeat reports.
-They currently have a buy rating on the stock.
+Celsius (NASDAQ:CELH – Get Free Report) had its target price increased by Maxim Group from $65.00 to $100.00 in a report issued on Friday, MarketBeat.com reports.
+The brokerage currently has a “buy” rating on the stock.
+Maxim Group’s price target indicates a potential upside of 26.15% from the company’s current price.

-Celsius (NASDAQ:CELH – Get Free Report) last issued its quarterly earnings results on Thursday, February 29th.
-The company reported $0.17 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.16 by $0.01.
-The business had revenue of $347.44 million during the quarter, compared to analyst estimates of $326.77 million.
+Celsius (NASDAQ:CELH – Get Free Report) last announced its quarterly earnings results on Thursday, February 29th.
+The company reported $0.17 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.16 by $0.01.
+The company had revenue of $347.44 million during the quarter, compared to the consensus estimate of $326.77 million.
 Celsius had a net margin of 17.21% and a return on equity of 131.58%.
-The business’s revenue was up 95.2% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $0.01 earnings per share.
-As a group, equities research analysts forecast that Celsius will post 0.95 EPS for the current fiscal year.
+The company’s revenue for the quarter was up 95.2% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $0.01 earnings per share.
+Analysts predict that Celsius will post 0.95 EPS for the current year.

 Insiders Place Their Bets

-Several institutional investors and hedge funds have recently bought and sold shares of CELH.
-Vanguard Group Inc. raised its holdings in Celsius by 183.6% during the 4th quarter.
-Vanguard Group Inc. now owns 13,746,472 shares of the company’s stock worth $749,458,000 after buying an additional 8,899,873 shares during the period.
-Price T Rowe Associates Inc. MD grew its stake in Celsius by 424.9% during the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 2,793,210 shares of the company’s stock valued at $152,287,000 after acquiring an additional 2,261,046 shares in the last quarter.
-Eagle Asset Management Inc. grew its stake in Celsius by 188.8% during the 4th quarter.
-Eagle Asset Management Inc. now owns 2,958,771 shares of the company’s stock valued at $161,312,000 after acquiring an additional 1,934,400 shares in the last quarter.
-Artisan Partners Limited Partnership purchased a new position in Celsius during the 4th quarter valued at about $101,116,000.
-Finally, Capital International Investors grew its stake in Celsius by 200.0% during the 4th quarter.
-Capital International Investors now owns 2,632,977 shares of the company’s stock valued at $143,550,000 after acquiring an additional 1,755,318 shares in the last quarter.
-Institutional investors and hedge funds own 60.32% of the company’s stock.
+Several large investors have recently made changes to their positions in the company.
+Vanguard Group Inc. boosted its position in Celsius by 183.6% during the fourth quarter.
+Vanguard Group Inc. now owns 13,746,472 shares of the company’s stock worth $749,458,000 after purchasing an additional 8,899,873 shares during the period.
+BlackRock Inc. boosted its position in Celsius by 0.9% during the first quarter.
+BlackRock Inc. now owns 6,435,150 shares of the company’s stock worth $355,091,000 after purchasing an additional 58,764 shares during the period.
+Eagle Asset Management Inc. boosted its position in Celsius by 188.8% during the fourth quarter.
+Eagle Asset Management Inc. now owns 2,958,771 shares of the company’s stock worth $161,312,000 after purchasing an additional 1,934,400 shares during the period.
+Price T Rowe Associates Inc. MD boosted its position in Celsius by 424.9% during the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 2,793,210 shares of the company’s stock worth $152,287,000 after purchasing an additional 2,261,046 shares during the period.
+Finally, Capital International Investors lifted its holdings in shares of Celsius by 200.0% during the fourth quarter.
+Capital International Investors now owns 2,632,977 shares of the company’s stock worth $143,550,000 after buying an additional 1,755,318 shares during the last quarter.
+Institutional investors own 60.32% of the company’s stock.

 About Celsius